-Tourist information on the Catacombs of Ancient Rome that include information on opening times, locations and possible tours available to tour these ancient christian burial grounds that are located throughout modern day Rome.
+Tourist information on the Catacombs of Ancient Rome that include information on opening times, locations and several guided Tours of the Catacombs to discover these ancient Christian burial grounds that are located throughout modern day Rome.

 The catacombs are the ancient underground cemeteries, used by the Christian and the Jewish communities, above all at Rome.
 The Christian catacombs, which are the most numerous, began in the second century and the excavating continued until the first half of the fifth.